FSG-Cat/neko.support-website/docs/cooking/elderflower_cordial/elderflower_cordial.md

 * 1500 grams of sugar
 * 1500 grams of water
 * 50 grams of Citric Acid
-* 20-30 elderflowers
+* 250 grams of Elderflowers.
+Harvested according to instructions.
-* 2-3 Lemons
+* 2-3 Lemons according to taste and size.

-I should note that the elder flowers are very iffy they are more of a that looks right measurement than an exact science.
-I need to refine this it could be argued.

 I measure the water by weight because I already have the scales out when I make this as our sugar comes in 2kg packs and when making a double I’m not buying 1 2kg and 1 1kg pack just to make it 0 measure.
 Table sugar is something that gets consumed so don’t waste the money on getting 3kg pre measured if yours comes in 2kg standard like mine does.